ipatch/homebrew-us-05/freecad/README.md

 - [ ] possible to collapse / expand groups of toolbar icons within a toolbar for a workbench?
 - [ ] **Q** why is there a _move_ & _rotate_ gimble within the _transform_ context, but not a scale, from watching [this video](https://www.youtube.com/watch?v=ZxR_LnM0S1s) the author, Mark uses the _placement_ property within the _combo view_.
 - [ ] possible to have _vim_ style key bindings for moving up down the _model hiearchy_ ie. <kbd>j</kbd> down & and <kbd>k</kbd> up.
-- [ ] would much prefer to see a transform gizmo similar if not exactly the same as the one rendered in prusa slicer.
+- [ ] would much prefer to see a transform gizmo similar to, if not exactly the same as the one used within prusa slicer.
 - [ ] should be able to create a _new_ group from a selection of bodies, instead of RMB on the document name then click _create group_ and have the focus in the _combo box_ change to the name of the group, for easier initial naming of the group.
 - [ ] when switching from the draft workbench back to the part design workbench the **combo view** always defaults to the **tasks** tab, and i'd much prefer to default to the **model** tab
 - [ ] when using a keybinding such as <kbd>v</kbd> followed by <kbd>1</kbd> or <kbd>3</kbd> display a modal menu around mouse letting the user know what types of views can be selected, ie. solid shaded, wireframe, etc etc, while the <kbd>v</kbd> key is being held down.
 If the key is let go then allow for traditional switching of the views.